When the time comes to leave your job, it’s not uncommon to feel lost for words…

 Even if the reasons for your resignation are clear in your head, putting them in writing in a professional and business-like manner can be difficult.

-We’ve covered how to resign, and what you need to know about your resignation letter, but if you’re still lacking inspiration, written examples can be a great way to get the ball rolling.
+We’ve covered how to resign, and what you need to know about your resignation letter, but if you’re still lacking inspiration, some simple resignation letter examples can be a great way to get the ball rolling.

 Even if you want to keep it brief, there are some essential pieces of information you need to include: